jkeywo/KFactorioMods/README.md

 # KFactorioMods
 A series of factorio mods

-## KMonuments - Lib
+## K Core
-WIP - v0.1.0
+v0.1.0

-Acts as a library to allow other mods to add unique monuments.
+Acts as a library for other mods adding new features ot the game.

+### Components
+Working (but still being improved):

+Monuments: Adds unique buildings that spawn randomly on the map.
+Also has a system for upgrading them.

+Work In Progress:

+Composite Entities: Allow multiple entities to be placed/mined/destroyed as if they were one.

+To Do:

+Worlds: Adds other worlds that create new surfaces and handle movement of chatacters, items and fluids between them.

+Missions: Set missions, track their progress, handles their complation.

+Units: A system for controlling NPC units.

-## KMonuments - Ruins
+## K Ruins
-WIP - v0.1.0
+v0.1.0

-Generates several monuments in the world to discover and rennovate for unique rewards.
+Places 5 unique monuments with special powers into the world.

-## KVillages
+## K Villages
-WIP - v0.0.0
+v0.0.0
-Creates 'village' monuments that, when renovated, will give you some helpful NPCs.
-Acts as a library to allow other mods to add unique villages too.

-## KWorlds
+Not started but will showcase the units section of K Core.

+## K Above and Below
-WIP - v0.0.0
+v0.0.0

-Adds some new worlds and the technology to traverse/build between them.
-Acts as a library to allow other mods to add unique worlds too.
+Not started but will showcase the worlds section of K Core.

-## Nine Worlds
+## K Nine Worlds
-WIP - v0.0.0
+v0.0.0

-Combines the first three mods, along with some bespoke content.
-Explore the nine worlds and fight for the Vanir or Aesir to control them.
+Not started but will combine all the other mods and create a coherant campaign.
+Visit the nine worlds and join the battle between the Aesir and the Vanir.